payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/prebuilt-checkout-payu-hosted/payu-payment-page-customization.md

 ## Change the Language

 To change the display language in PayU Hosted Checkout, add the `language` parameter to the payment request API call.
+The following video shows how vernacular support can improve your business:

 The `display_lang` parameter should be set to one of the following values (same as corresponding language spelling):